 - Helping your dog get the balance back.

-relatively unheard of - but it was very clear for me to see that animals benefitted from the soft tissue manipulation as much
+Massage was relatively unheard of - but it was very clear for me to see that animals benefitted from the soft tissue manipulation

-as humans.
-During the last eight years I have built up a wealth of experience working and treating dogs with a variety of
+as much as humans.
+During the last ten years I have built up a wealth of experience working with dogs with a variety of different

 with humans, massage can help healthy active dogs, ones who have suffered from trauma or surgery and dogs who suffer

 from the general effects of ageing.
-It can help with a variety of issues, both physiological and psychological.
+It can help with a variety of issues, both physiological and psychological and can aid a feeling of general

 Muscle Tension / Muscle Spasm